psychemedia/island-storynotes/knighton-gorges-ghosts.md

 About this time Sir Ralph was chosen to

 ;hold the important office of Justiciary in Ireland.
-The particulars are entered on the Patent Rolls and involved " keeping the

-'land of Ireland with its castles, receiving as long as he shall remain in that office 500?.
+The particulars are entered on the Patent Rolls and involved "keeping the land of Ireland with its castles, receiving as long as he shall remain in that office 500?.

 • a year" (Cal.
 Pat.
 R., 1321-24, p.
 546, m.
 7d).
 A protection order for three years

 •was granted, "Mar.
-28, 1321, for Thomas de Anne going with Ralph de Gorges " the elder "to Ireland on the king's service."
+28, 1321, for Thomas de Anne going with Ralph de Gorges "the elder "to Ireland on the king's service."
 It would, however, seem doubtful if Sir Ralph

 • ever reached Ireland and took up the appointment for, apparently, when on his way thither he was turned aside and sent